“I can’t do it!” “I cannot run that far.”

 Avoid heel smashing

 Putting lots of consistent pressure on your heels (by landing on them) can lead to back and knee pain.
 To avoid injury land on the midsole of your foot, instead of on your heels.

 Learn how to run farther and faster by first slowing down.
 Many new runners push past their limits and quickly give up as they have difficulty reaching their goals.
-While running is not always easy there are a few tricks which can help you improve quicker.
+While running is not always easy, there are a few tricks that can help you improve quicker.
 Try running slower.
 Eventually, your body will be able to run faster and farther without having to push so hard.

 The more you train, the easier your run will be.
-Timing your runs will help you track your own progress, and it will help you set larger and realistic goals.
-Use a stop watch on your phone or any other device, this will help you observe your improvements as you run a farther distance in a shorter amount of time.
+Timing your runs will help you track your own progress, and it will help you set larger and more realistic goals.
+Use a stopwatch on your phone or any other device, this will help you observe your improvements as you run a farther distance in a shorter amount of time.

 Your upper body strength is part of your stride.
 By using your arms you will relieve a lot of the work from your legs.
 As you pump your arms you are adding more energy to your run.

 Get more running tips as well as news as to where to get the best running gear by visiting the GearTOP blog!